 Planners often resort to drawing out concepts on large paper maps — even at America’s largest and most respected transit agencies.

 When planners do find time to think about their transit service, they have to rely on a slew of outdated planning tools.
-GIS, long considered the gold standard for transit mapping, hasn’t changed significantly since 1999.
+GIS software, long considered the gold standard for transit mapping, hasn’t changed significantly since 1999.
 And because these tools require years of software-specific training, planners often resort to drawing out concepts on large paper maps — even at America’s largest and most respected transit agencies.
 It can take weeks to work through a single idea.

 With these conditions, it’s no wonder America’s transit systems have stagnated for years.
 Recent studies link stagnant transit systems to declining ridership, which only perpetuates the virtuous cycle of further defunding and ridership woes.